rstyczynski/umc/README.md

 ```

 # Required packages
-UMC is based mainly on python, however requires set of packages to work properly.
+UMC is based mainly on bash, however requires set of packages to work properly.
+Python and perl are used by utility scripts supporting UMC in some aspects as reading yaml configuration, or prefixing stream with timestamps.

 ```bash
 apt-get clean